eastendpsychotherapy - john slade

 How much do you charge?

-What about missed or cancelled sessions?
+What is your policy for missed or cancelled sessions?

 What if I want to stop?